Sleleu/Web-Security-Academy/SQL Injection/README.md

 ## Retrieving hidden data

 The SQL query for : https//website.com:products?category=Gifts
-is : **SELECT * FROM products WHERE category = 'Gifts' AND released = 1**
+is : `SELECT * FROM products WHERE category = 'Gifts' AND released = 1`

 For an insecure website, an attacker can construct an attack to include inreleased products :

-https//website.com:products?category=Gifts'--
+https//website.com:products?category=Gifts`'--`
-**SELECT * FROM products WHERE category = 'Gifts'--' AND released = 1**
+`SELECT * FROM products WHERE category = 'Gifts'--' AND released = 1`

 The double dash sequence is a commment indicator that mean the rest of the query is interpreted as a comment.

 An attacker can cause the application to display all the products in any category, including categories that they don't know about with a boolean :

-https//website.com:products?category=Gifts'+OR+1=1--
+https//website.com:products?category=Gifts`'+OR+1=1--`
 This query return all item from the Gifts category, or 1 is equal to 1, since is alsways true, the query return all items.

 ## Subverting application logic

-An attacker can log in as any user without a password simply by using the comment sequence -- to remove the password check from the WHERE clause.
+An attacker can log in as any user without a password simply by using the comment sequence `--` to remove the password check from the WHERE clause.
 For example :

-**SELECT * FROM users WHERE username = 'administrator'--' AND password = ''**
+`SELECT * FROM users WHERE username = 'administrator'--' AND password = ''`

 ## Retrieving data from other databases tables